biweidai/SINF/README.md

 ## Training

-To train SIG and GIS, run the following commands:
+To train SIG and GIS, run the following commands (some of the hyperparameters have to be set in the code):

 ```train
 python SIG.py --dataset DATASET --seed SEED --save SAVING_ADDRESS